 It's worth knowing a little bit about Bret Victor and the work him and people like him are doing on computation as a concept and practice, rather than just writing more software in a linear, boxed-in kind of way.
 Stay with this until May Li makes it rain purple across everyone's prototypes with a Prince override.
 We'll return to Bret later in the course.

 Create a space¶

 "Creating a space for change does not necessarily mean you're doing it yourself; you're just making it possible for others."

 May Li discusses La Pelanga, a DJ collective she helped form that holds parties in the Bay Area and does interesting things with their celebratory space.
 The first one, for instance, raised funds for Haiti.
 Again: light, fun, colourful, and profound.
-I once had a friend who told me, "I'm not all that interested in Jesus, you know.
+A friend once said, "I'm not all that interested in Jesus, you know.
 I'm much more interested in what on earth was going on with that water he walked on!"
 By which he meant that real miracles occur when you provide the environment for others to achieve seemingly miraculous things.

 "When you think about dominant narrative and the status quo, symbolism is a big part of that, because a lot of how we relate to each other is through symbols and stories."

 This time, May Li and friends took a traditional gallery space, built a replica of the proposed wall between the USA and Mexico out of pinatas and then hosted a big party to do what is traditionally done to pinatas: smash them up!
 The footage is a treat to behold.

 Play with format and mindful symbolism extends a great deal further.
 For another wonderful example of this way of being and expressing, see Scott Benesiinaabandan's short story Gwiizens, the Old Lady and the Octopus Bag Device from page 45, and Dr Noelani Arista's essay, Indigenzing AI from page 102 in the Indigenous Protocol Paper: